-Commondor Incident Commander Potential Designates District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant Foreman CEOC Counterpart Emergency Operations M lanager Forms / Tools 201 Incident Briefing Forr 214a Individual Activity L 201 Incident Briefing Form, 202 Incident Objective, 209 Incident Status, 214a Individual Activity Log Role Responsibilities The Incident Command providing direction and Incident Management Ensure initial notifications of the incident are performed and initiate the opening of the ICP. rall requirements of the Determine the Corporate Incident Classification incident and determine direction for the FIMT t Develop and prioritize incident objectives. response.
-This is accom necessary Command ar plished by identifying the nd General Staff functions sponse, setting priorities, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response of critical information req Ensure plans are developed to respond to and recover from an incident. vork (tasks) to Command Monitor progress of the action plan against the objectives. and General Staff, and a The IC may have one or Ensure regular information updates are provided to the CEOC. report directly to the IC have the same qualifica C. The Deputy IC must Ensure internal and external communications are accurate. assume some or all the responsibilities of the IC.
+3.3.1 Incluent Co ommander Commander Potential Designates District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant - Foreman CEOC Counterpart - · · mergency Operations Manager Forms / Tools m, 202 Incident Objective, 209 Incident Status, - 214a Individual Activity L R lole Responsibilities The Incident Command providing direction and Incident Management • Ensure initial notifications of the incident are performed and initiate the opening of the ICP. - rall requirements of the Determine the Corporate Incident Classification incident and determine direction for the FIMT t Develop and prioritize incident objectives. response.
+This is accomplished by identifying the necessary Command and General Staff functions required to deliver a response, setting priorities, identifying limitations and constraints, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response of critical information required Ensure plans are developed to respond to and recover from an incident. vork (tasks) to Command Monitor progress of the action plan against the objectives. and General Staff, and a The IC may have one or Ensure regular information updates are provided to the CEOC. report directly to the IC have the same qualifica .
+The Deputy IC must Ensure internal and external communications are accurate. assume some or all the responsibilities of the IC.
 If necessary, act within a Unified Command structure for the incident.
-Digital versi • uide for further details. line .
+Digital versi - uide for further details. line .
 Hard copies are available in the ICP.